Welcome, Seeker of Forbidden Knowledge, to Thursday's harder puzzle, week 3 of the year 2026.

 Congratulations!

-The Harbor Master is frog-marched into a constabulary wagon and driven off to meet his fate.
+The Rich Heiress is frog-marched into a constabulary wagon and driven off to meet his fate.

 All the suspect's details:

-The murderer was the Harbor Master, using the Stone Idol, at the Warehouse Row and was motivated to Double Cross .
+The murderer was the Rich Heiress, using the Anchor Fluke, at the The Mudflats and was motivated to Power Envy .

 All the suspect's details: